Get insider access

 Best Over-The-Range Microwaves

-Over-the-range microwaves are a good option to save valuable counter space by keeping your microwave out of the way.
-They're multi-purpose appliances with built-in fans to ventilate and lights to illuminate the cooktop below.
-Since they're meant to sit over your stove, most models have wide cooking chambers that accommodate bigger containers, like casserole dishes.
-They come with the equipment you need to install them over your oven.
+Over-the-range microwaves can save valuable counter space by keeping your microwave out of the way.
+They're multi-purpose appliances with built-in fans for ventilation and lights to illuminate the cooktop below.
+Since they're installed over your stove, most models have wide cooking chambers that accommodate bigger containers, like casserole dishes.

-While you might think a high-end microwave would heat your food more evenly, evenness depends on what you're heating, how much of it there is, and the container you're using.
+You might think a high-end microwave would heat your food more evenly; however, evenness depends on what you're heating, how much of it there is, and the container you're using.
 The amount of water in your food is a factor, and so is its viscosity (soup always heats up more evenly than mashed potatoes).
 In other words, if you heat the same thing in the same container in 26 different microwaves, the results are indistinguishable when you taste the food.
-The only thing that separates microwaves in terms of performance is power: some microwaves are faster than others.
+The only thing that separates microwaves in terms of performance is power, as more powerful microwaves tend to be faster.
+You can read more about our methods and findings.

-You can read about everything we did and what we found here.
-That's not all: since inverter microwaves are marketed as the latest and greatest in microwave science, we wanted to ensure they don't perform better.
-They don't; you can read about how we came to that conclusion here.
+That's not all—since inverter microwaves are marketed as the latest and greatest in microwave technology, we wanted to see how their performance stacks up.
+The result?
+They don't perform better for most uses!
+You can also read our article about how we came to that conclusion.

 1. Best Value Over-The-Range Microwave

-If you're looking for the best over-the-range microwave that doesn't sacrifice extra features, the GE JVM6175SKSS offers good value.
-This mid-range price option comes in several different colors to match your decor.
+If you're looking for the best over-the-range microwave with some extra features, the GE JVM6175SKSS offers good value.
+This mid-priced option comes in several different colors to match your decor.
 Like all over-the-range microwaves, it has a fan and light for the cooktop below.
 You can set the fan to four different speeds and set the light to high or low.
-This model heats food quickly, and it has some sensor cooking programs, where the microwave detects steam to automatically calculate the cooking time.
-You can also switch off the turntable rotation when heating big dishes that could interfere with the rotation.
+It heats food quickly, and its controls include sensor cooking programs, where the microwave detects steam to calculate the cooking time automatically.
+Its cooking chamber is on the small side for an over-the-range microwave, but it's wide, so it can accommodate bigger plates and casserole dishes.
+You can also switch off the turntable rotation when heating big dishes that might interfere with the rotation.

-When the door is closed, it's easy to see into the cooking chamber, and you can quickly start a 1-6 minute cooking cycle with the numbered buttons.
-The microwave has dedicated programs for 'Popcorn,' 'Beverage,' and 'Potato,' as well as modes for defrosting, reheating, and melting.
-You can also mute the controls.
+The light inside makes it easy to see into the cooking chamber when the door is closed.
+The numbered buttons allow you to quickly start a cooking cycle of up to six minutes.
+There are also dedicated programs for 'Popcorn,' 'Beverage,' and 'Potato,' as well as modes for defrosting, reheating, and melting.
+You can mute the controls.

 See our review